W427697/Discord-/CONTRIBUTING/RELEASING.md

 ### 3. QA Each Merged Pull Request

-You need to check that the release contains the correct stuff.
-The main things to check for are:
+It is important to verify that the release includes the right content.
+Key elements to account for are:

 1. Is the change suitable for the version bump?